 Not really.
-I just tend to categorise people, put them into little boxes in my brain, based on their personality or their lifestyle.
+I just tend to categorize people—put them into little boxes in my brain—based on their personalities or their lifestyles.
 That's what I based my couples on.

-I do it too, but isn't it wrong to categorise people?
+I do it too, but isn't it wrong to categorize people like that?
 Surely we're all a little more complex?

 Of course, but we all do it.
 It's also us who put ourselves into boxes.
 For instance, we chose the way we dress.
 Some people say you shouldn't judge people based on that, but of course you should, and you do, and it's not the end of the world.

-How come you decided to make these self-portraits rather than recruiting people?
+How come you decided to make these self-portraits rather than recruiting models?

 Initially, I thought of making them using friends of mine.
-But I always worked with self-portraits – I've always been interested in conversations that deal with identity.
-After discussing it with my tutor at uni a little further, it made more and more sense for me to be the "protagonist".
+But I've always worked with self-portraits—I've always been interested in conversations that deal with identity.
+After discussing it with my tutor a little further, it made more and more sense for me to be the "protagonist."
 In the end, that's what made the project fun and challenging.
-You know, I used make-up and wigs and loads of different clothing to turn myself into these different characters, but my favourite stills are the ones where the whole character relies on a certain movement, like the way I've twisted my waist, which makes me look like a man.
+I used make-up and wigs and loads of different clothing to turn myself into these different characters, but my favorite stills are the ones where the whole character relies on a certain movement, like the way I've twisted my waist, which makes me look like a man.